 From Warsaw to Berlin

 In 1914 Pola Negri debuted in her first film Slave to her Senses / Niewolnica Zmysłów directed by Jan Pawłowski.
 She became the first Polish actress to foster such an onscreen image of desire and intrigue.
-During the 1st World War, Alexander Hertz's films starring Pola Negri, ended up on the german cinema market.
+During the 1st World War, Alexander Hertz’s films starring Pola Negri ended up in the German cinema market.

 One of her first pictures was an Ernst Lubitsch project (Rosita) which was a commercial failure and did much to tarnish the director’s image.
 However, with their reputations on the line, Ernst and Pola fought back, and in 1924 the film Forbidden Paradise brought them the success they were waiting for.

 Several other films followed, with Pola gaining superstar status after filming Hotel Imperial (1927) directed by Mauritz Stiller.
-Her fame however, though great, was short-lived in Hollywood.
-The American public was unreceptive to Pola’s.
-The media only speculated on the film star's supposed scandals and inappropriate behaviour.
-Pola gained a reputation as a seductive icon, after a string of romances with Rod La Rocque, Charlie Chaplin (who denied involvement) and Rudolph Valentino who was her lover to the day he died.
+Her fame, however, though great, was short-lived in Hollywood.
+The American public was unreceptive to Pola.
+The media only speculated on the film star’s supposed scandals and inappropriate behaviour.
+Pola gained a reputation as a seductive icon, after a string of romances with Rod La Rocque, Charlie Chaplin (who denied involvement) and Rudolph Valentino, who was her lover to the day he died.

-In 1935 Negri returned to Germany to play a part in the Willi Forst film Mazurka, after completing the film Fantaticism (1934) in France, which happened to be the only French film she has ever made.
-After the success of "Mazurka", she became a big favourite of Adolf Hitler.
-He even had Joseph Goebbels, Minister of Propaganda and chief of UFA studios, to try and convince Pola to star in a propaganda film that supported Nazi ideology.
+In 1935, Negri returned to Germany to play a part in the Willi Forst film Mazurka, after completing the film Fantaticism (1934) in France, which happened to be the only French film she has ever made.
+After the success of Mazurka, she became a big favourite of Adolf Hitler.
+He even had Joseph Goebbels, Minister of Propaganda and chief of UFA studios, try and convince Pola to star in a propaganda film that supported Nazi ideology.
 There was even a rumour that Pola and Hitler had had an affair.
-But she denied these allegations and even won a lawsuit against the alleged French magazine Pour Vous, for publicising such statements.
-After Negri’s contract was renewed she fled to France and remained there until the start of World War II.
+But she denied these allegations and even won a lawsuit against the alleged French magazine Pour Vous for publishing such statements.
+After Negri’s contract was renewed, she fled to France and remained there until the start of World War II.

-Till this day Negri remains a legend of the big screen and is the only female Polish actress to have become a world renowned film star.
-Ernst Lubitsch spoke of her as the only European actress to have been able to impress people on and off screen.
+To this day Negri remains a legend of the big screen and is the only female Polish actress to have become a world-renowned film star.
+Ernst Lubitsch spoke of her as the only European actress to have been able to impress people on and off-screen.
 From 2007 as a memorial to the actress, her hometown Lipno hosts a talent film show, for those looking for an opportunity to act outside Poland.
-She is also the subject of a popular music staged in Warsaw and various other cultural initiatives.
+She is also the subject of a popular musical staged in Warsaw, as well as various other cultural initiatives.

 Silent Films Poland: